-Even with these substantial challenges, California's Monitoring Council is determined to keep moving forward.
-We will continue to work to build support through increased outreach to agency and program managers.
-Each workgroup will also identify mandates of governmental agencies that can be addressed more effectively through the collaborative processes, tools and web portals available through participation in the workgroups.
-Outreach efforts to agency managers can use this information to help build support needed for the program.
+Even with these substantial challenges, The California Water Quality Monitoring Council is determined to keep moving forward.
+We will continue to work to build support through increased outreach to departmental and program managers within those governmental organizations specifically listed in SB 1070 as well as others involved in California's system of water quality and associated ecosystem monitoring, assessment, and reporting.
+Each workgroup will also identify those monitoring, assessment and reporting mandates of governmental agencies and non-governmental partners that can be addressed more effectively through utilization of the Monitoring Council's collaborative workgroup processes, tools, and the My Water Quality portals.
+Outreach efforts to agency managers will use this information to help build support for the program.

-As mentioned earlier, business plans will be developed to identify key workgroup actions, necessary resources, and potential funding sources that would ensure workgroup sustainability.
-The Monitoring Council's Data Management Workgroup is also working with the theme-specific workgroups to develop recommendations for more effectively sharing of water resources information between agencies and with other data providers and users.
+As mentioned earlier, the Monitoring Council's workgroups will each develop a business plan to identify key workgroup actions, necessary resources, and potential funding sources that would ensure workgroup sustainability.
+The Monitoring Council's Data Management Workgroup is also working with the theme-specific workgroups to develop recommendations for more effectively sharing water resources information between agencies and with other data providers and users.
 Standardized data formats and transfer protocols need to be developed and implemented.

-The California Water Quality Monitoring Council is increasing its involvement in the activities of the National Water Quality Monitoring Council, which also fosters coordination but on a national level.
-Jon Marshack, one of two Coordinators of California's Monitoring Council, was recently appointed to the National Water Quality Monitoring Council representing the Pacific Southwestern States of Arizona, California, Hawaii, and Nevada.
+The California Water Quality Monitoring Council is increasing its involvement in the activities of the National

+Water Quality Monitoring Council, which also fosters coordination but on a national level.
+Jon Marshack, Executive Director of

+California's Monitoring Council, was recently appointed to the National Water Quality Monitoring Council representing the Pacific Southwestern States of Arizona, California, Hawaii, and Nevada.
 Created in 1997, the National Water Quality Monitoring Council is a national forum for coordination of comparable and scientifically defensible methods and strategies to improve water quality monitoring, assessment and reporting.
 The National Council brings together scientists, managers, and citizens to ensure that information about the quality of our water resources is accurate, reliable, and comparable.
 The National Council is chartered as a subgroup of the Advisory Committee on Water Information (ACWI) under the Federal Advisory Committee Act.